-Being dubbed as the main keyboard for many creators, the integrated input dial provides programmable functionality; such as the ability to scroll through footage during video editing, zooming in and out of pictures or changing the volume.
-We would definitely recommend you checking this keyboard out if you’re a creator!
+Being dubbed as the main keyboard for many creators, the integrated input dial provides programmable functionality, such as the ability to scroll through footage during video editing, zoom in and out of pictures or change the volume.
+We would recommend you check this keyboard out if you’re a creator!

 One of the only 96% keyboards that compact the keys so that all the empty spaces are reduced.
 The colour design makes it deserving of an honourable mention.

 What About Custom mechanical Keyboards?